Pembroke Dock: RAF base

-With the closure of the dockyard in 1926, the year of the General Strike, unemployment was high through the Great Depression until 1931 when No. 210 Squadron RAF arrived equipped with Southampton II flying boats.
+With the closure of the dockyard in 1926, the year of the general strike, unemployment was high through the Great Depression until 1931 when No. 210 Squadron RAF arrived equipped with Southampton II flying boats.
 For almost 30 years the Royal Air Force was based at Pembroke Dock.
-During 1943, when home to the Sunderland flying boats, it was the largest operational base for flying boats in the world.
+During 1943, when home to the Sunderland flying boats used to guard the Western Approaches, it was the largest operational base for flying boats in the world.

 It was announced in 1957 that the RAF would be drastically reducing its presence.

-Pembroke Dock has a link to Hollywood: the full-scale Millennium Falcon built for The Empire Strikes Back was created in one of Pembroke Dock's hangars by Marcon Fabrications in 1979.
+The two listed hangars have been rebuilt and are now used for other purposes.
+The full-scale Millennium Falcon built for The Empire Strikes Back was created in one of the hangars by Marcon Fabrications in 1979.